h5b/msp-exp430G2/README.md

 * __blink_led_timerA__ implements an example in the veins of __blink_led_wdt__
   to let the Green LED (PIN 1.6) of the MSP430 LaunchPad blink
   once per second.
 Instead of utilizing the Watchdog functionality the System
-  Timer_A is used.
-The Timer_A is configured to run in Compare Match Mode
+  Timer_A is configured to run in Compare Match Mode.

-  resulting in an interrupt every 8ms.
-The smallest Clock Speed to be
+* __blink_led_wdt__ is an example in the veins of __blink_led_sw__  to let the
-  accomplished with System Clock, Clock Divider and Maximum Compare Match
+  Green LED (PIN 1.6) of the MSP430 LaunchPad blink once per second.
-  Value is about two seconds (1^10Hz / 8 / 65535).
-Therefore we also make use
+  Although using a timer-based delay which is accomplished via the builtin
-  of an internal counter to meet the one second blink delay.
+  Watchdog functionality.

 ## Schematics